 - Label your boxes to making unpacking easier

-In your bedroom, you'll need clothing, bedding, stationary and home comforts like photos or decorations.
+At uni you'll need clothing, bedding, stationery and home comforts like photos or decorations.

 - Duvet and pillows